mdragon159/Full-GC-Controller/README.md

  * Stretch goal: Be able to fairly **easily** (with as little complex "user"-level code as possible) have the Arduino output fairly complex GC controller sequences

 # Tools used
-Noted here in case my setup doesn't work with other applications
+Noted here in case my setup doesn't work with other applications.
+If you notice a case where the setup doesn't work, please let me know by creating an issue!
  * Arduino Due
  * Wii U GC Adapter
  * Windows 10 PC + [Massive's GC USB Driver + vJoy Monitor](http://m4sv.com/page/wii-u-gcn-usb-driver)